stresearch/safe-video-2025/README.md

    - Participants will be limited in submissions per day.

 3. **Confidentiality**:
-   - Participants agree not to publicly compare their results with those of other participants until the other participant’s results are published outside of the IH&MMSEC2025 venue.
+   - Participants agree not to publicly compare their results with those of other participants until the other participant’s results are published outside of the conference venue.
    - Participants are free to use and publish their own results independently.

 4. **Compliance**:
    - Participants must comply with all rules and guidelines provided by the organizers.
    - Failure to comply with the rules may result in disqualification from the competition and exclusion from future evaluations.

-By participating in the SAFE challenge, you agree to adhere to these evaluation rules and contribute to the collaborative effort to advance the field of audio forensics.
+By participating in the SAFE challenge, you agree to adhere to these evaluation rules and contribute to the collaborative effort to advance the field of video forensics.